BinomialLLC/basis_universal/webgl/README.md

 ```

 The console will display a `localhost` URL for local testing, and (on supported WiFi networks and devices) may also display an IP address accessible by other devices on the same network.
 Note that mobile devices must support WebAssembly to run this demo.
 Learn more about [remote debugging your android devices](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/).

+Alternately, use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb), browse to your local "webgl" directory, and then select 127.0.0.1:8887 under "Web Server URL(s).